-Variables contained on Files 1 and 2 were derived either from the HC survey questionnaire itself, the MPC data collection instrument or from the CAPI.
-The source of each variable is identified in Section E, entitled, "Variable - Source Crosswalk".
+Variables were derived either from the HC survey questionnaire itself, the MPC data collection instrument or from the CAPI.
+The source of each variable is identified in Section D, entitled, "Variable - Source Crosswalk".
 Sources for each variable are indicated in one of four ways:

-- (1) variables which are derived from CAPI or assigned in sampling are so indicated; - (2) variables which come from one or more specific questions have those numbers and the questionnaire section indicated in the "Source" column; - EV- Event Roster section - FF- Flat Fee section - CP- Charge Payment section - (3) variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - (4) variables which have been imputed are so indicated.
+1) variables which are derived from CAPI or assigned in sampling are so indicated;

+- 2) variables which come from one or more specific questions have those numbers and the questionnaire section indicated in the "Source" column; - 3) EV- Event Roster section - 4) FF- Flat Fee section - 5) CP- Charge Payment section - 6) variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - 7) variables which have been imputed are so indicated.